mantidproject/governance/technical-working-group/workshops/user-meeting-2021-11/planning.md

 Ideas for content/speakers:

 - Introducing the TWG (Martyn)
 - What has happened to the project, from a more technical slant, since the last meeting (Martyn)
 - ILL new SANS, this we will demo to ANSTO in October already, but it might be interesting also for MLZ and PSI.
 (ILL)
 - D7 technique, i.e. 10-axis polarization analysis, which is new to mantid.
 (ILL)
 - All the GUI work, drill, superplot, instrument viewer extensions.
 (ILL)
 - The idea of experiment api (xapi), that I spoke briefly in the last twg meetings.
 (ILL)
+- GUIs/projects using mantid as a library (ORNL)
+- ORNL release management process using a fork (ORNL)